2.3. A more complex system: H\(_{2}\)O#

 Include in your report the coordinates you set for your water molecules and a screenshot of how it looks like in 3D representation.

 How do you calculate the spin multiplicity of a species?
-Compare the case of the water molecule to the previous example of the hydrogen atom.
+Compare the case of the water molecule to the previous examples of the hydrogen atom and the helium atom.

 Extending what we have seen with the hydrogen atom, we will now investigate the effect of the choice of the basis sets when we have heavy atoms (remember that in the context of computational chemsitry, we consider as heavy each atom other than hydrogen).